HanLabUNLV/GrASE/README.md

 Graph of Alternative Splice junctions and Exonic parts

 ## About
-GrASE is a tool that bridges the gap between the splice-junction approach of software like [rMATS](https://rnaseq-mats.sourceforge.io/index.html) and the exon-fragment approach of software like [DEXSeq](https://bioconductor.org/packages/release/bioc/vignettes/DEXSeq/inst/doc/DEXSeq.html).
-Specifically, this tool uses both rMATS and DEXSeq in order to map splicing events to the exons they encompass and vice versa.
-Before using GrASE, you must run rMATS on your data in order to get an rmats_output directory.
+GrASE is a tool that bridges the gap between the splice-junction approach of software like [rMATS](https://rnaseq-mats.sourceforge.io/index.html) or [MAJIQ](https://majiq.biociphers.org/) and the exon-fragment approach of software like [DEXSeq](https://bioconductor.org/packages/release/bioc/vignettes/DEXSeq/inst/doc/DEXSeq.html).
+Specifically, this tool uses either rMATS and DEXSeq or MAJIQ and DEXSeq in order to map splicing events to the exons they encompass and vice versa.
+Before using GrASE, you must run rMATS / MAJIQ on your data in order to get an rmats_output / majiq_output directory, respectively.
 In addition, you must also run DEXSeq on your data, and then output the results into a txt file.
-GrASE will use the output of both software in order to do its job.
+GrASE will use the output of both approach's representative software in order to do its job.

 * Container used for running GrASE can be found here: [GrASE Container](https://drive.google.com/drive/folders/10H6NxN0T1cP0O68VwhCh55KVVb08Iqzb)